-Myth #1: Lube is NOT for Younger Women
+Myth #1: Lube Is NOT For Younger Women

 A common #LubeLife myth is that sexual lubricants are reserved for older women during menopause.
-Menopause affects oestrogen levels in women and leads to vaginal dryness.
+Menopause affects estrogen levels in women and leads to vaginal dryness.
 While lube certainly helps enhance sex for women going through menopause, it’s a mistake to only associate vaginal dryness with age.

 The fact is, women of ALL ages experience dryness from time to time and it isn’t something they should feel ashamed about.
 Everyone’s rate and amount of “wetness” varies on an individual level, but levels of vaginal secretion can be affected by: